kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 There doesn't seem to be much difference, and it seems like the minimum error I'm getting for each model is `~0.2` so since I've determined an neural network architecture to use, the next step is to explore ensembling with the networks.
-Also I could try using differ
+In particular, looking at different trained models and seeing if I am able to find decent models that aren't highly correlated with each other.

 Another thing that I haven't tried is to put dropout between the ResNet blocks and the fully connected layer after the GAP layer.
 Also I could try to flatten out the feature maps in the last layer instead of doing global pooling.
+Or maybe use a toy CNN to see how well it does as I do believe that DenseNet/Resnets